sst/sst/www/docs/overview/authentication.md

 ---
 title: Authentication 🟢
-description: "How to manage users in your SST app"
+description: "Learn to manage users and authentication in your Serverless Stack (SST) app."
 ---

+You can handle authentication in your SST app using AWS's [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) or via a third party auth provider like [Auth0](https://auth0.com/).

+Let's look at them both in detail.

-## User Management
+## Cognito User Pool

-SST's [Auth](../constructs/Auth.md) construct makes it easy to manage your users using [AWS Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
-It provides a simple way to handle sign up, log in, log out, and manage users in your apps and websites.
+SST's [`Auth`](../constructs/Auth.md) construct makes it easy to manage your users using [AWS Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
+It provides a simple way to handle sign up, login, logout, and to manage users in your web and mobile apps.

 ```js
 import { Auth } from "@serverless-stack/resources";